 So, I think that in the 21st century, Buddhism has a great deal to offer on a global level, which is not restricted to one culture or another, because Buddhism was never restricted to one culture or another.
 But in these areas of Buddhist science and Buddhist philosophy that it can offer, as I said, methods for developing concentration, methods for developing more discipline.
 How do you develop discipline?
 You develop discipline by seeing that there are many disadvantages not to have discipline, and seeing how actually it hinders you not to have discipline.
 And you deal with motivation and so on.
 Why would you want to set limits on how often you look at your text messages – this sort of things?
 Certain limits have to be placed there, that type of discipline and the ethical discipline to take others seriously, not just as people that you can turn on and off with your machine.
 If you do not feel like interacting with them, you just press the button and turn it off, and the only way you show any real concern for them is by pressing a button that says "I like you" and another number goes up, their tally of how many "likes" they get on their Facebook page.
 So, this is a very important factor.

 Another thing before I end and open up for questions concerns the interaction between Buddhism and other religions, other cultures.
 I started a number of years ago for His Holiness the Dalai Lama this Buddhist Muslim dialogue, and one of my main concerns in opening up that area derived from the understanding that the world seems to be somehow divided into various regions.
 So, one geographic region is Central Asia, and you have Central Asian cultures that span the former Islamic republics of the Soviet Union, Kazakhstan, Kyrgyzstan, all the "-stans", and Mongolia and Xinjiang in China presently, and Tibet.
 And they have a certain common type of economy, a certain common type of traditionally agrarian and herding type of society.
 Well, this group needs to somehow come together in one way or another.
 And so if you look traditionally at what the cultures, the religions were of these areas, you have Islam, you have the Tibetan form of Buddhism, and you have Russian Orthodox church.
 And so the one that I became involved with was to open up a dialogue between the Buddhists and the Muslims, to try to understand each other.
 And one of the steps in that was to get a more objective view of the history, so this is why I undertook that research and writing that e-book about getting a more objective view of what went on and the interaction there.
-And since then I have tried with my website, www.berzinarchives.com, to preserve "the real thing" Buddhism.
+And since then I have tried with my website, berzinarchives.com (relaunched in May 2016 as studybuddhism.com), to preserve "the real thing" Buddhism.

 You have these aspects of Buddhist science and philosophy and so on and they can be applied in many, many different ways, although I touch on that, there is very deep philosophical teaching within the Tibetan Buddhism sphere and I had the privilege of living in India for twenty-nine years, and to study with the greatest of the greats, the Dalai Lama and his teachers.
 And so, to preserve all the material that I had studied and translated and wrote, etc. So, that was one aspect.
 And also to present the fact that most people are not aware of, that the Tibetan civilization was and is a world civilization.
 We are not talking about saving the culture of one particular country.
 This is a whole civilization, whose language, literature, form of medicine, art, music etc. spread throughout Central Asia, and not just one particular small country.
 So, in any case, I wanted to make this material, which is very vast, available in many, many different languages, because not everybody in this universe speaks English, as we know here.
 Although, you speak English, which is wonderful!
 At least, I hope you speak English, since I am speaking in English and there is no Russian translation!